 Keeping your height up to date ensures the software can make the best suggestions for your calorific allowance.

 You can select metric or imperial units for distance.
-Distance units are used for exercise calculations, and are typically miles per hour or kilometers per hour.
+Distance units are used for exercise calculations and are typically miles per hour or kilometres per hour.

 Display Options Tab

 Select the ‘Display options’ tab and you can change the items displayed in your diary and the reports.